You ask ‘em. We answer. Here’s the low-down from the top.

 What are the next steps?

-If your application is successful, you'll be invited to take part in an online work styles test.
-Following success at this stage, you'll be invited to a video interview.
-The fourth stage of the application process is an Assessment Centre, you will also receive a coaching call before the day to set you up for success.
+If your application is successful, you’ll be invited to take part in a Situational Judgement Test.
+Following success at this stage, you’ll be invited to a video interview.
+The last stage of the application process is an Assessment Centre, you will also receive a coaching call before the day to set you up for success.

 What are the dates for the assessment centre?

-Our assessment centres run from December - March.
-We aim to give you 10 days notice if you're successful, so that you can book your travel (which we'll reimburse), and prepare for the day!
+Our assessment centres begin toward the end of November.
+We aim to give you at least 7 days notice wherever possible if you’re successful so that you can book your travel (which we’ll reimburse) and prepare for the day!